pandeemiC/watch-db/README.md

 - **Routing:** Implementing client-side routing for a multi-page feel using `react-router-dom`, including dynamic routes with URL parameters (`useParams`) for the movie detail pages.
 - **API Integration:** Making asynchronous API calls using the `fetch` API and `async/await`, handling responses, parsing JSON data, and managing loading/error states.
 Understanding API documentation (TMDb).
 - **Backend-as-a-Service (Appwrite):**
-  - Gained experience setting up and configuring a BaaS project (Appwrite).
+  - Gained experience setting up and configuring a BaaS project (Appwrite)
-  - Integrated the Appwrite Web SDK into a React application.
-  - Enabled basic CRUD operations (specifically creating/updating documents) with the Appwrite Database to persist data (search counts).
   - Learned about database/collection structuring and permissions within Appwrite.
 (KIND OF)
 - **State Management Patterns:** Encountered and solved the "stale closure" problem in event handlers using functional state updates (`setState(prevState => ...)`), ensuring reliable state transitions, particularly in the image lightbox navigation.
 - **Styling with Tailwind CSS:** Leveraging utility-first CSS for rapid development, creating responsive layouts using breakpoints (`md:`, `lg:`), styling components, and implementing custom effects like gradients and glows.